frederic-perez/AmE-dictionary/data/dictionary.md

 __stuffy nose__ _n_ The presence of increased secretions and mucus in the nasal passages, most commonly arising as a result of a common cold, allergic reaction, or inflammation or infection of the paranasal sinuses (sinus infection). _Side effects are stuffy or runny nose, and sore throat._
 __stuffy__ _adj_ :five::hammer: _A stuffy routine meeting._
 __stultify__ _v_ /STUL-tuh-fye/ To cause someone or something to become dull or ineffective. _With a government as stultified by bureaucracy as that one, even the simplest records request can take weeks._
+__stump<sup>1</sup>__ _n_ :es: muñón
-__stump__ _v_ :nine::m::dart: (stumped) There are three ways to stump: you can ask someone a question they can’t answer, you can travel making political speeches, or you can stomp.
+__stump<sup>2</sup>__ _v_ :nine::m::dart: (stumped) There are three ways to stump: you can ask someone a question they can’t answer, you can travel making political speeches, or you can stomp.
 Stump can mean many things as a verb.
 The most common use is when someone — like a teacher — asks a question that no one can answer.
 That’s a case of the teacher stumping the class.
 Also, politicians traveling through a district, making speeches are stumping, giving what are called stump speeches.
 Once in a while, to stump means the same thing as two similar words, stomp and stamp.
 If you’re stumping, stomping, and stamping around, you’re making a lot of noise with your feet. _Computers were loaded with reference materials so that inmates could look up answers (without accessing the Internet) when they were stumped._
 __stun gun__ _n_
 __stun<sup>1</sup>__ _v_ (stunned)
 __stun<sup>2</sup>__ _n_ _Stun zone._